-Bill C-35 is similar to a number of private members' bills and senators' public bills that have been introduced in Parliament since 2005.
-(4) The primary difference between the previous bills and Bill C-35 is that the other bills sought to include the cause of action in the Criminal Code, whereas Bill C-35 creates a free-standing civil cause of action.
+Bill S-7 is identical to Bill C-35, which was introduced during the 2nd Session of the 40th Parliament on 2 June 2009, by the former Minister of Public Safety, the Honourable Peter Van Loan.4 It is also similar to a number of private members' bills and senators' public bills that have been introduced in Parliament since 2005.5 The primary difference between the previous private members' bills and senators' public bills and Bill S-7 is that the former bills sought to include the cause of action in the Criminal Code, whereas Bill S-7 creates a free-standing civil cause of action.

-BACKGROUND AND CONTEXT
+2 BACKGROUND AND CONTEXT

-One of the most significant features of Bill C-35 is the fact that it gives victims of terrorist acts the ability to sue foreign states that support terrorism in Canada's domestic courts.
-(5) Most states do not recognize sponsoring or supporting terrorism as an exception to the general state immunity principle.
-(6)
+One of the most significant features of Bill S-7 is the fact that it gives victims of terrorist acts the ability to sue foreign states that support terrorism in Canada's domestic courts.
+Most states do not recognize sponsoring or supporting terrorism as an exception to the general state immunity principle.

 Customary international law historically gave states, their agents and instrumentalities complete immunity from being sued in the domestic courts of other states.
 This principle arose out of another international law principle - the sovereign equality of states.
-As stated by law professor John Currie, "[i]f all states are equal in international law, so the theory goes, no one state should be able to subject another to the process of its courts."
-(7)
+As stated by law professor John Currie, "[i]f all states are equal in international law, so the theory goes, no one state should be able to subject another to the process of its courts."8